lidofinance/docs/docs/guides/lido-tokens-integration-guide.md

 Having stETH integrated can provide wallet users with a great user experience of direct staking from the wallet UI itself.

 When adding stETH support to a DeFi wallet, it is important to preserve stETH's rebasing nature.
+Note that stETH balance changes on each rebase without any incoming or outgoing user transfers and does not emit ERC-20 'Transfer' events.
-Avoid storing cached stETH balance for extended periods of time (over 24 hours), and keep in mind it doesn't necessarily take a transaction to change stETH balance.
+As a consequence, avoid storing cached stETH balance for extended periods of time (over 24 hours).

 The integration might be implemented leveraging the [Lido on Ethereum SDK](../integrations/sdk#lido-ethereum-sdk)